janholo/ProgrammingChallenge2/README.md

 The competition ends at 27.
 August 2020.

-After the competition ends the solution which managed to get the data across with the minimum amount of bytes wins!
+After the competition ends the solution which manages to get the data across with the minimum amount of bytes wins!

 Happy coding!